How to get free at-home COVID tests under new government program - NewsBreak

 How much money you can be reimbursed for depends on if your insurer has set up a “network of preferred stores, pharmacies, and online retailers at which you can obtain a test with no out-of-pocket expense,” explains CMS .

 If your insurance company has set up a way for your to get a test without paying upfront, then you will get up to $12 per test.
-If your insurer has not set up its own network or way for you to get the test through them, then they’ll owe you the full cost of the test kit, even if it’s more than $12.Why are at-home COVID-19 rapid test prices rising?
+If your insurer has not set up its own network or way for you to get the test through them, then they’ll owe you the full cost of the test kit, even if it’s more than $12.Woman gets 4 years in prison for stealing COVID funds, taking Miami vacation

 “For example, if an individual buys a two-pack for $34, and the plan or insurer has not set up a system to cover costs upfront, then the plan or insurer would have to reimburse the $34 instead of $24,” says CMS.